mienaikoe/ziyu/Chapters/3-5-Chapter19.md

   She eyed him up and down, and felt a wave of disgust wash over her.

-  "You must be one of those men who can't take a hint."
+  "Why don't you take your stories somewhere else?"

   "Ah I see.
-You want to cut to the chase.
-Why am I here?
-Well I figured you'd have met my blue-eyed monster by now, and well, that bothers me a little bit."
+Why am I even here?" he asked disingenuously.
+"Well I figured you'd have met my litle blue-eyed monster by now, and well, that bothers me a little bit."
 He moved from the pillar, closer to Melna, and stood facing her eye-to-eye.

-  "Caus I rather like keeping thhat thing a secret."
+  "Caus I rather like keeping that thing a secret."

   "She's a throngia.
 Just like the rest of us."